Skip to main content

 A bit more complex SELECT AI query

-In this case, the result is a bit more complex and it can be displayed in various formats, for example as a graph.
+Here, the result is more complex and can be displayed in various formats, for example as a graph.

-I believe that by now everybody had already figured it out, that the magic word is SELECT AI which is a secret ingredient that enables us to query data using natural language.
+I believe everyone has figured out by now that the magic phrase is SELECT AI, which is the secret ingredient that enables us to query data using natural language.

-So what is happening.
-I'll borrow the following image from Mark's blog mentioned above:
+So what is happening behind the scenes?
+I'll borrow the following image from the blog mentioned above, written by Mark Hornick:

 SELECT AI - what's happening

-SELECT AI natural language query is using metadata from the schema that is identified in the user's profile.
-This information is provided to the LLM (for example ChatGPT), to create a proper SQL query.
-The query is then executed within the database and results are fed back, if requested (ie. using option narrate or chat), through the LLM to generate the answer.
+The SELECT AI natural language query uses metadata from the schema identified in the user's profile.
+This information is provided to the LLM (for example, ChatGPT) to create a proper SQL query.
+The query is then executed within the database, and the results are fed back through the LLM to generate the answer if requested (using the narrate option).

-As already indicated, the same natural language query can return different types of results.
-This is dependent on the keyword that can be added to the SELECT AI syntax.
+As already indicated, the same natural language query can return different results depending on the keyword added to the SELECT AI syntax.

-For example, if narrate keyword is used in the query above:
+For example, if the narrate keyword is used in the query above:

 select ai narrate what is the revenue by customer segments in the last year